 Where is Project Bento's registered?

-Project Bento is a new non-profit corporation registered in California that has created the Project Bento Fund that ensures that 100% of all donations on projectbento.org go to the campaign beneficiary 501(c)(3) charities.
-Additionally Project Bento is also in process as a tax-exempt organization as described in section 501(c)(3) of the Internal Revenue Code.
+Project Bento is a new non-profit corporation registered in California that has created the Project Bento Fund that ensures that 100% of all public donations on projectbento.org go to the campaign beneficiaries.
+Project Bento is a tax-exempt organization as described in section 501(c)(3) of the Internal Revenue Code.
 Project Bento registration information:

 2995 Woodside Road, Ste 400